 1. Closing is still a priority

 While generating leads and boosting customer satisfaction has overtaken closing in recent years, it still has a spot in the top priorities of marketers.
-About 15% of marketers said that closing more deals was their top priority for the next year.
+About 15% of marketers said closing more deals was their top priority for the next year.

 2. Closing is very challenging